-The trick to long term weight management (or simply, being healthy) is to address the multiple physiological and emotional factors and to change your life to be healthier, NOT to go on a diet!
+The trick to long-term weight management (or simply, being healthy) is to address the multiple physiological and emotional factors and to change your life to be healthier, NOT to go on a diet!

 Can naturopathy help with weight loss?

-Our naturopaths at Brisbane Natural Health can also give you a diet that is right for you and help to motive and inspire you to live a healthier lifestyle.
-It’s not a magic solution though, weight loss takes and integrated approach with you in the centre.
+Our naturopaths at the Shift Clinic can also give you a diet that is right for you and help to motivate and inspire you to live a healthier lifestyle.
+It’s not a magic solution though, weight loss takes an integrated approach with you in the centre of it.

 Can hypnotherapy help with weight loss?

-There is always an emotional aspect to weight loss so hypnotherapy or other emotional wellness technique can certainly help.
-At Brisbane Natural Health we believe in empowering you to live a healthy life, so we don’t advocate things like ‘virtual gastric banding’ – rather we use hypnosis to release any underlying emotional blocks that are stopping you from making healthy choices and reaching your desired weight.
+At the Shift Clinic, we believe in empowering you to live a healthy life, so we don’t advocate things like ‘virtual gastric banding’ – rather we use hypnosis to release any underlying emotional blocks that are stopping you from making healthy choices and reaching your desired weight.